 If the gap was only twice as big (100% or 2X) difference, closing the wealth gap could be as simple as working twice as many hours or even doubling your hourly wages.

-But with 13-69X differences, NO ONE is humanly capable of working 13 MORE JOBS, much less 60+ extra jobs!
-Moreover, there aren’t enough jobs to hire every person who is on the disadvantage side of the wealth gap (disproportionately ethnic minorities) at 10 times the pay of their wealthier counterpart.
+But with 13-69X differences, no one is humanly capable of working 13 MORE JOBS, much less 60+ extra jobs!
+Moreover, there aren’t enough jobs openings today to hire every person who is on the disadvantaged side of the wealth gap at 10 times the pay of their wealthier counterpart.

 Herein, arguably merely working an extra job WILL NOT close the gap.